up-n-atom/8311/docs/posts/masquerade-as-the-att-inc-bgw620-700-with-the-was-110.md

        __Flash__ to proceed with flashing the firwmare.
     4. Follow the prompts.

-## Masquerade setup
+## Configure the ONT Settings

-To successfully masquerade on XGS-PON, the original ONT serial number is mandatory.
-It, along with other key identifiers are available on the fiber stats page at:
+Successful masquerading depends on the original ONT serial number and other identifiers (e.g., software versions), all available via your BGW620-700's fiber stats page:

 <http://192.168.1.254/cgi-bin/fiberstat.ha>